mmikhasenko/LM-Notes-HadronPhysics/2024-Lecture-05.md

 - **Mandelstam variables** $s$ and $t$ (most common choice).

--These are **Lorentz invariants**—they characterize the process independently of the frame.
+- These are **Lorentz invariants**—they characterize the process independently of the frame.

 The mass of a particle is given by:
 $$